Category 2 Tax Rules

 The key conditions of obtaining Category 2 status are as follows:

-• There is no minimum stay in Gibraltar for a Category 2 resident individual, therefore as long as the individual fulfills all of the above conditions he will retain his Gibraltar residency without the need to spend any time in Gibraltar.
+- There is no minimum stay in Gibraltar for a Category 2 resident individual, therefore as long as the individual fulfills all of the above conditions he will retain his Gibraltar residency without the need to spend any time in Gibraltar, but would need to be careful in not becoming tax resident in another country.

 Tax Advice in relation to Category 2 residency